-How are Moffat County commissioners' attendance records?
+How are Moffat County Commissioners' attendance records?

 “He’s really been very active,” she said.

-Minutes from Moffat County Fair Board show Grobe has attended eight out of the last 13 meetings.
+Minutes from the fair board show Grobe has attended eight out of the last 13 meetings.
 He also helped out at the 2015 and 2016 fairs.

 “He’s usually really good about being there,” Fair Board President Mardi Anson said.
 “If we need to go back to the county commissioners or if something needs to be answered through the county commissioners, he’s very good about going and getting us information.”